The-Nedstar/2T2C/README.md

-# Ted's Tool for Calcium Counting - 2T2C
+# Ted's Tools for Calcium Counting - 2T2C

 ## About